anavagi/project-nodejs/README.md

 # 🌐 Upload images - Working with MongoBD and NodeJS

-An application to learn how NodeJS works and how databases function in MongoDB.
+An application to learn how NodeJS works and how databases like MongoDB needs to be deploy in a project.
 It implements the upload and download of images using Postman.

 📅 This project was last updated on **May 20, 2019**.